TISgitx/ipod_theme_max_features/README.md

 ```shell
 ./04_optional_strings_unpack
 ```
-This will open a huge list of choices where you can select either all languages or just certain ones, after which the languages will be unpacked along the path ./Languages/SilverDB."lang".LE.
-Open this directory and find the Str .yaml file there.
+This will open a huge list of choices where you can select either all languages or just certain ones, after which the languages will be unpacked along the path `./Languages/SilverDB."lang".LE`.
+Open this directory and find the `Str .yaml` file there and open it in your favorite text editor (or one that supports yaml files).
 You may edit values after `!String ` as you see fit.
 Unless you're trying to hide a label, the space character between `!String` and the translation is required.

 To change app labels on the Home Screen, use Command+F to find the second instance of `Music`.
 This is where app label translations begin.
 You can change or delete `Music` from the line, and repeat the same for other app names.